Wellness Life Coaching

 The Wholistic Health Fair

-To support the goals of the Wholistic Health Initiative, the PTS community welcomes representatives of various wholistic health practices from New Jersey and Pennsylvania to participate in the Wholistic Health Fair.
-The fair provides PTS community members with an opportunity to learn about and sample local services and resources.
+To support the goals of the Wholistic Health Initiative, in the past the PTS community has welcomed representatives of various wholistic health practices from New Jersey and Pennsylvania to participate in a Wholistic Health Fair.
+The fair provided PTS community members with an opportunity to learn about and sample local services and resources.
 Past fairs have included free massages, chiropractic consultations, various health screenings, reiki, chi gong and acupuncture demonstrations, free “mocktails”, the labyrinth prayer walk, and information about counseling opportunities, eye health, fitness and yoga centers, nutrition, alcohol, and much more.
-Members of the campus community are encouraged to get involved with the fair by volunteering to help at the fair and by attending the fair.